Erol-Mehmed/Outdoorsy/README.md

 ### How to run the project

+1. Get the files
+2. Install the dependancies
-npm start - To start the application.
+3. npm start - To start the application.
+4. Make sure you are sending requests from an USA IP.

 ### Dependancies